DIYBookScanner/spreads/README.rst

   which is right)
 * Shoot with both cameras **simultaneously**
 * Download images from cameras
-* Merge left and right images into a combined directory
+* Combine left and right images into a single directory

 The following features are on the agenda, but not implemented yet: